brag4918/image-stitcher/README.md

 - Add compatibility for .png or other files that contain transparency

-- Add support for more that 9 images
+- Add support for more than 9 images

 - Add documentation for using the ImageStitcher module